 - Construction and expansion of learning spaces for the library, technology center with labs, and Optimal Learning Center

 - MS and HS Science, STEM, and Robotics labs

 - Purpose built learning spaces for Fine Arts, including music, drama, and art, and a multipurpose theater space

-- Double gymnasium with PE and health classrooms as well as a dance space, a weight center, and PE dressing rooms (Shark Center), covered court, and fields (natural and artificial turf)
+- Construction of the Shark Center (double gymnasium with PE and health classrooms as well as a dance space, a weight center, and PE dressing rooms), a covered court, and fields (natural and artificial turf)

 - Development of outdoor learning spaces

-The CMS school facilities play an essential role in all aspects of learning for our students.
-Therefore, CMS ensures that when considering learning experiences and opportunities that the facilities are an integral part of our discussion and decision making.
+The school’s facilities play an essential role in all aspects of learning for our students.
+Therefore, when considering learning experiences and opportunities, CMS ensures that the facilities are an integral part of our discussion and decision making.